milangupta4/milangupta4.github.io/_posts/2025-01-25-disney-hotstar-product-analytics.md

 ### Engagement

-1. Weekly Active Users (MAU) - This is the one metric that should be at the top of any Consumer PMs mind.
-MAU is a core health indicator of platform engagement.
+1. **Weekly Active Users (WAU)** - This is the one metric that should be at the top of any Consumer PMs mind.
+WAU is a core health indicator of platform engagement.

 In one number, it captures the overall user acquisition and retention effectiveness